Christmas Bird Count

 - Survey instructions: You can participate in the count as a ‘field observer’ or as a ‘feeder watcher’.
 Contact one of the Area Leaders of the CBC near you (listed below) to sign up as a field observer.
 To be a feeder watcher, download and record your findings on the Feeder Watch form.

 - When: The Portland CBC is typically scheduled for the last Saturday during the survey window (14 Dec. to 5 Jan.).
-Information on other nearby CBC counts in NW Oregon and SW Washington can be found here — and it’ll be updated regularly as counts are added, so check often!
+Information on other nearby CBC counts can be found here — and it’ll be updated regularly as counts are added, so check often!

 - Where: Check out the detailed CBC Google map to view the areas and subareas of the Portland CBC to see where you’d like to participate.
 Surveys are typically done by a team of 2 or more people assigned to one or more sub-areas.